 His curiosity about me grew in leaps and bounds as time moved forward.
 The more I invested in him with food and attention, the more he seemed to want to see me, to be around me.

-Larenti has always been a bit of a lonely cat.
-Not by choice, mind you, and not always in practice, but I mean lonely in the sense that he spent much time seeking the company of others, whether it be Vazra before his rescue, Clance before he was adopted by some neighbors, or any number of other cats living around these parts, not to mention me for many months before I rescued him.
+Larenti was always a bit of a lonely cat.
+Not by choice, mind you, and not always in practice, but I mean lonely in the sense that he spent much time seeking the company of others, whether it be Vazra before his rescue, Clance, or any number of other cats living around these parts, not to mention me for many months before I rescued him.
 More often than not, I’d see Larenti following close on the heels of another feline and expending great energy to simply be with someone.
 Not all of them welcomed his attention.

 Over the course of the next year he fast became my friend, even after I rescued Vazra, but especially once I showed him I would provide food and would gladly give him whatever affection he allowed.
 During that time he had his challenges, from various unmodified males trying to stake a claim in his territory to dealing with the litany of wildlife that often pushed him aside for his food.
 He nevertheless prevailed and remained.

-Sweet and affectionate, he still demonstrates what I believe to be fear based on past abuse.
-If a hand moves too quickly, he flees for his life.
-Other movement frightens him to a lesser degree.
-It’s just that hands scare him to his very core.
+Sweet and affectionate, he demonstrated what I believe to be fear based on past abuse.
+If a hand moved too quickly, he hastily retreated.
+Other movement frightened him to a lesser degree.
+It’s just that hands scared him to his very core.

 By the middle of 2007, he practically lived on my patio.
 He spoke to me readily, awaited my arrival with the patience only a feline can muster, gladly offered his belly for rubbing, purred relentlessly if I spoke to or touched him, and generally adopted me as his human.
 It was then I decided I would do all I could to rescue him and make him a part of the family.